-- 48. Pursuant to section 373(3), if the Tribunal determines that the serious harm test is satisfied, the Tribunal may: - a. grant the application to deny the patient access to relevant document/s; and - b. proceed with the hearing; and

-- c. have regard to that information when making its decision in relation to the substantive hearing. - 49.
-The Tribunal will complete determination MHT 23 Access to documents order recording their decision.
-The Tribunal will list the documents (or parts of documents) which are the subject of the order in the schedule. - 50.
-Except in the exceptional cases outlined in paragraphs 61-63 when the patient enters the hearing room, the Tribunal will explain that the application to deny access has been granted, which means the patient will not be allowed to view the document(s). - 51.
+- 46. Pursuant to section 373(3), if the Tribunal determines that the serious harm test is satisfied, the Tribunal may: - a. grant the application to deny the patient access to relevant document/s; and - b. proceed with the hearing; and - c. have regard to that information when making its decision in relation to the substantive hearing. - 47.
+The Tribunal will complete a determination recording their decision.
+The Tribunal will list the documents (or parts of documents) which are the subject of the order in the schedule. - 48.
+Except in the exceptional cases outlined in paragraphs 59-61 when the patient enters the hearing room, the Tribunal will explain that the application to deny access has been granted, which means the patient will not be allowed to view the document(s). - 49.
 In order to minimise any procedural unfairness to the patient, the Tribunal may, at its discretion, put the substance of the information in the documents to the patient for their response.
 However, because under section 373(3)(c) the Tribunal is expressly authorised to have regard to information without disclosing that information to the patient, it is open to the Tribunal to have regard to information that falls within section 373(3) without putting that information (or the substance of it) to the patient.